 Changing Requirements: Who, Why and What Does It Result In?

 Changing requirements are a common phenomenon in the project lifecycle that can become a real obstacle to a project’s success.
-They can come mostly from customers and stakeholders.
+They mostly come from customers and stakeholders.
 As for clients, they sometimes don’t know what exactly they want at the very beginning and may come up with better ideas afterwards.
 Also, they often don’t understand what consequences for the whole project their changes may have, and what it takes for the project team to implement them.
-The same can be said about stakeholders, as they sometimes don’t know what stands behind a project implementation: e.g. if it’s an IT project, they may simply lack the expertise to understand the technology and functionality of a system.
+The same can be said about stakeholders, as they sometimes don’t know what stands behind the project implementation: e.g. if it’s an IT project, they may simply lack the expertise to understand the technology and functionality of a system.
 Actually, making some changes is inevitable as customer needs may change over time, and the delivered project is expected to meet their needs.
 So, project managers should be aware of what these changes lead to and be ready to manage them.

 The bad thing about changing requirements is not that they are possible, but that they can become uncontrolled and lead to project failure in the end.
 At least, they can result in a certain amount of rework.
 But the most common result of unmanaged changes in requirements is scope creep.
 According to PMBOKGuide, scope creep is defined as the uncontrolled expansion to product or project scope without adjustments to time, cost, and resources.
 As the project team is expected to deliver the increased number of tasks with the same resources and in the same time, the following consequences become possible: